jfisher009/MacDaddysHackers/scripts/splunk scripts/readme.md

 ### To see from windows
-add a route to the splunk machine from admin cmd at win10 `add route...`
-make sure the firewall is on `netsh advfirewall set allprofiles state on`
+add a route to the splunk machine from admin cmd at win10 `add route...`  `route add destination_network MASK subnet_mask  gateway_ip metric_cost` make sure the firewall is on `netsh advfirewall set allprofiles state on`